 Cinnamon and cassia both come from the bark of a plant in the laurel family which can grow up to 30 feet tall, but most farms keep them short and bushy to make harvesting easier.
 After three years, the bark is peeled from the trees during the rainy season and left to dry and ferment for 24 hours.
 Then the outer layer of the bark is scraped off, leaving the inner, light-covered bark, which curls into quills as it dries.
 Removal of the outer bark makes the cinnamon less biting and mellows the aroma.

+In Mexico, cinnamon is added as a flavoring too.
 Most exclusive liqueurs contain cinnamon, as do various bitters.

 Cinnamon oil is pressed from cinnamon and cassia waste-products (usually the outer bark) for use in cosmetics and drugs.